cac-t-u-s/cac-t-u-s.github.io/pages/patch-box.md

 <img src="patch-box_img/create-output.png">
 2. Use the menus "Boxes/Add Box/Input" / "Boxes/Add Box/Output", then click somewhere in the container patch to create the new input or output box.

-**&rarr; Connect the input and output boxes respectively to the parameters and resuts of the abstraction**
+**&rarr; Connect the input and output boxes respectively to the parameters and results of the abstraction**

 <img src="patch-box_img/in-outs.png">